 In portrait photography, the background is just as important as the model.
 A choppy or overly conspicuous background distracts attention from the main element of your picture.

-You should therefore make sure that you always have a neutral, tidy background that does not distract the viewer from your model or the object being photographed.
+You should therefore make sure that you always have a neutral, tidy background that does not distract the viewer from your model or the subject being photographed.

 You don't have to go for a completely plain background, however.
 For example, an interesting wall or fence could create a wonderful effect in an interesting color or texture.
 However, this must harmonize with the context of the picture.

-Another technique is to put another object in the background to create another focal point.
-For example, an artist in front of her easel, a fisherman in front of a boat or a musician in front of his instrument.
-When using this technique, the elements in the background are often blurred, without being less sharp than the element that is in focus of the image.
-In this way, all objects and accompanying circumstances on the recording can harmonize with one another and catch the viewer's attention according to the target.
+Another technique is to place another object in the background to create another focal point.
+Among other things, an artist in front of her easel, a fisherman in front of a boat or a musician in front of his instrument.
+When using this technique, the elements in the background are often blurred without being less sharp than the element that is the focus of the picture.
+In this way, all of the objects and accompanying circumstances in the recording can harmonize with one another and catch the viewer's attention as intended.

 Prepare your model for the shot

 Even the best, most expensive camera gear will produce poor results if your model isn't ready, easy and relaxed.

 Being photographed is a rather unnatural and therefore mostly stressful experience, so your job as a photographer is to make the shoot for the model as easy, relaxed and stress-free as possible.